sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - array.unshift(item1,item2, ..., itemX) - IE9+	Adds new elements to the beginning of an array, and returns the new length
 - array.map(callback, object) - creates an array of the results of a provided function on each item in the array.
 - array.reduce()

+<h5>The Window Object</h5>
+- The window object represents the browser window and creates another window object for each frame/iframe.
+It holds a number of important properties and objects i.e. The document object, the history object and the location object.

+<h5>The Document Object</h5>
+- Where the DOM is accessed
+- A full list of the Document Objects Methods & Properties https://developer.mozilla.org/en-US/docs/Web/API/document

 <h4>JavaScript Selectors</h4>
 - element.getElementsByClassName() IE9+, element.getElementsByTagName & element.getElementById, full support.